 We support giving consumers choice.
 We recognise that some people will not want to buy or eat GM foods however carefully they have been assessed to ensure their safety.

-In the EU (including in the UK), foods must say on their label if they:
+In the UK, foods must say on their label if they:

 - contain or consist of genetically modified organisms (GMOs)